-Paid amplification also goes by another name: pay for play.
-That should give you a hint that some of this type of advertising can get pricey.
+Paid amplification can get expensive.
 It also marks the end of an era where social media marketing was considered “free.”
-With paid amplification, you can set a budget for your PPC campaign.
-However, to get your content onto top sites, you’ll need a good sized budget, so plan ahead.
+With paid amplification, you can set a budget for your PPC campaign and optimize it through targeting.
+However, to get your content onto top sites, you’ll need a good-sized budget, so plan ahead.